General Gilbert Désiré Joseph Bachelu

 In 1798 Bachelu joined the Army of the Orient and traveled with them to Egypt.
 The next year he distinguished himself at the defense of Kosséir, and then in 1800 he again distinguished himself, this time at the defense of Cairo.
 Afterwards Bachelu was promoted to chef de bataillon by General Kléber.

-After returning to France in 1801, Bachelu briefly served as deputy director of fortifications before being designated for the expedition to retake Saint-Domingue.
+After returning to France in 1801, Bachelu briefly served as deputy director of fortifications before being designated for the expedition to Saint-Domingue.
 After arriving at Saint-Domingue, he took part in the attack on the fort of Crête and then in July of 1802 he was promoted to chef de brigade and made General Leclerc's aide-de-camp.
-After Leclerc's unfortunate death due to yellow fever, Bachelu set sail with Pauline Bonaparte to return to France.
-Bachelu was then made the chief of staff of engineers of the camp of Boulogne.
+After Leclerc's death due to yellow fever, Bachelu set sail with Pauline Bonaparte to return to France.
+Bachelu was then made the chief of staff of engineers at the camp of Boulogne.

 Bibliography